DeadSuperHero/askwise/README.md

 be searched by their related tags.
 This keeps similar topics in the same place.

 ## Future Roadmap
+* __Search__ - All questions should be searchable.
+As a bonus, you should be able to search for Questions, Users, and Departments
 * __Voting__ - Allow your team to agree on which answer is the best one.
+* __Admin Dashboard__ - For managing configuration.
 * __Slack Integration__ - Dedicate a Slack channel to asking questions, and a bot will search the knowledge base and provide an answer.
 If a question hasn't been asked yet, it will give users the chance to create one.